Konami33/kubernetes-for-beginners/deploy-scaling.md

 **Before going to the implementation we will try to understand what is Scalibilty in kubernetes.**

 **Scalability** is the ability of a system to handle increasing load.
 Scaling workloads in Kubernetes refers to the ability to adjust the number of instances (replicas) of a workload dynamically based on demand or predefined metrics.
-Kubernetes provides several mechanisms for scaling workloads, including:

-1. **Manual scaling:** You can manually scale a workload by updating the number of replicas in the deployment, replica set, or stateful set manifest.
-This approach is suitable for scenarios where you have predictable traffic patterns or when you want to scale based on external factors that cannot be automated.

-2. **Horizontal Pod Autoscaler (HPA):** The Horizontal Pod Autoscaler automatically scales the number of pods in a deployment, replica set, or stateful set based on observed CPU utilization or custom metrics.
+**Horizontal Pod Autoscaler (HPA):** The Horizontal Pod Autoscaler automatically scales the number of pods in a deployment, replica set, or stateful set based on observed CPU utilization or custom metrics.
 It continuously adjusts the number of replicas to maintain a target utilization level specified in the HPA configuration.

 ![alt text](./images/scale.png)

-## Create NGINX deployment
+## Create a NGINX deployment

 ```bash
 vim nginx-deployment.yaml